alan-turing-institute/AutisticaCitizenScience/community-recommendations/focus-groups/24_September_2019.md

 * (**A** i): Automatic moderation: “in terms of the volume of postings…you can’t manually moderate all that can you?
 Doesn’t there need to be some kind of automatic moderation?
 * (**P** d): “I know [moderation] is a lot of manpower…person power”
 * (R *T* d) the automatic filtering that you see on social media is extremely biased…so I think it would be really important to do it laboriously, manually, to start off with”
-* (T, R, d): Potentially use automation to scale if platform is more popular than anticipated with customised learning and automated recognition
+* (R *T* d): Potentially use automation to scale if platform is more popular than anticipated with customised learning and automated recognition
 * (**P** d): “I don’t think you can get away from it being an individual person, especially when you’re starting off”
 * (R *T* d) distributed team of people who were helping to moderate
 	* (R *T* d) I think you would want to have a sort of a central oversight